 Everyone needs a break from caregiving.
 Our program will cover the cost of a relief break so that you can relax, rejuvenate and do something just for you.
-Paid respite is available trough a certified in-home health agency, with trained, pre-screened in-home aids who have had criminal history checks.
+Paid respite is available through a certified in-home health agency, with trained, pre-screened in-home aids who have had criminal history checks.
 Paid respite may be available as funding permits.

 Paid medical equipment and adaptive aids

-Our program will pay for medical equipment and/or adaptive aids to make caregiving safer and easier.
+Our program can pay for medical equipment and/or adaptive aids to make caregiving safer and easier.
 Common equipment needs include mobility devices like walkers and transport wheelchairs; safety devices such as grab bars, transfer benches, gait belts; and bathroom equipment like bath benches, detachable shower heads, etc.

 Free support groups